 - Reaching girls, their partners, and gatekeepers, whether they are mothers already or not, with appropriately targeted FP information and related care.

-MCSP provides leadership to expand access to high-quality FP care and serves as a global convening authority for documentation of best practices in FP/reproductive health programs.
-We advocate for and generate evidence around successful models that ensure every contact with a woman triggers a conversation about her reproductive intentions.
-At both health facility and community levels — in the context of care-seeking for herself or for her child — the aim is to link women to FP care whenever an unmet need is identified.
+MCSP provided leadership to expand access to high-quality FP care and served as a global convening authority for documentation of best practices in FP/reproductive health programs.
+We advocated for and generated evidence around successful models that ensure every contact with a woman triggers a conversation about her reproductive intentions.
+At both health facility and community levels — in the context of care-seeking for herself or for her child — the aim was to link women to FP care whenever an unmet need was identified.

-To address the global objective of closing innovation gaps, the Program works on designing and field testing a number of innovations in relations to FP service delivery.
-These include:
+To address the global objective of closing innovation gaps, the Program worked on designing and field testing a number of innovations in relations to FP service delivery.
+These included:

 - Testing new ways to capture PPFP counseling and uptake data, especially in contexts where the health information system does not capture key indicators and we cannot add supplemental registers;